 But today science and the art of facial representation make it possible to bring back those faces, endowing these skulls with the muscles, tissue, skin and eyes they had lost.
 That’s the purpose of this quest for ancestral faces, to return them from the mist and meet the Canarians of today, to put together the images of both, to let them talk to one another, about one another, the way the photographs of our grandparents talk, hanging on a wall or resting on a shelf.
 Because an image is the most direct and moving way to bring their memory closer and to value their fragile heritage, to get to know them and feel them as our own, reinforcing our singular mixed-race identity and enabling us to recover, care for and convey their memory and legacy to future generations.

 Originally arriving in the Canary Islands to photograph the lives of cave dwellers, Francesca Phillips became intrigued by the mysteries surrounding their indigenous population and the connection between them and the people of today.
-Conceived, produced and curated by Francesca, The Quest for Ancestral Faces is the result of her multidisciplinary art and science research project, the objective of which is to provide a more complete picture of the heritage of the islands.
-Including themes of migration, ancestry and culture, it explores identity, ´canariedad´, in the current population in relation to their indigenous ancestors, reveals the faces of these earliest inhabitants, and opens the window on a rich history that is for the most part concealed by the familiar tourist industry.
+Conceived, produced and curated by Francesca, The Quest for Ancestral Faces (La búsqueda de caras ancestrales) is a multidisciplinary art and science research project, the objective of which is to provide a more complete picture of the heritage of the islands.
+Including themes of migration, ancestry and culture, it explores identity, ‘canariedad’, in the current population in relation to their indigenous ancestors, reveals the faces of these earliest inhabitants, and opens the window on a rich history that is for the most part concealed by the familiar tourist industry.

 Just over five hundred years ago the Castilians invaded and conquered a mysterious and isolated population lying between the three continents of Africa, Europe and America.
 Pliny the Elder wrote about the Canary Islands in his encyclopaedia Naturalis Historia in AD 77-79, and throughout the centuries the archipelago has sustained continuous migratory waves.
 Genetic analyses have now established that the original settlers were North African Berbers, Amazighs, and that their DNA remains in the contemporary Canarian population.
 Francesca has made over fifty portraits of people from across the eight islands, along with video interviews and conversations between experts in the fields of genetics, archaeology and anthropology, and with a selection of the portrait sitters.